NovaInstitute/IndependentImpactWebsite/content/aboutus.md

 The  extends the platform beyond mitigation use cases.
 A worked example with real project data is available in the [Adaptation Methodology reference](/References/Methodology.pdf).

+- **Publication of AIAO** – formal release of the ontology to the wider community in September 2025, establishing shared language for anthropogenic impact.

 ## Team

 The core functionality of Independent Impact is being built by a team from the Nova Institute, with support from a independent collaborators.
 As the platform matures and the reputation system becomes active in different parts of the platform, we will explore with more decentralised governance models.